felixlopz/hubrise-test-task/content/apps/livepepper/en/map-ref-codes.md

 POS codes may be required for each **Online payment** and **On delivery payment** methods setup in LivePepper.
 Refer to your connected EPOS documentation on the HubRise website to verify.

-To add a EPOS Code to a Payment Method:
+To add an EPOS Code to a Payment Method:

 1. Select **Settings** > **Payment settings**.
 1. Click the payment method to update.